Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 Every student pursuing a degree in Journalism needs to take a look at Samford University.
-Students who complete this degree state that they receive average early career wages of journalism and mid-career wages of $65,752.
+Samford University journalism graduates make 2.5% more than the standard journalism student.
 It is established in the suburban region of Birmingham, Alabama.

-There is a grad program obtainable for students who are intrigued.
 Samford University has one of the best graduation rates in the nation, with 58.7% of students completing their degree on time.
+This college features a superior freshman retention rate, with 89.0% of freshman students returning for their second year.
 The scorecard will give you a fantastic review of Samford.